RAF Netheravon, Wiltshire

 The famous RFC Wings.

-The RFC Wings were based on the Royal Engineers badge.
+The RFC badge was based on the Royal Engineers.

 Royal Engineers Badge.